Top 10 Hikes in New Hampshire; Stunning Views, All Levels!

-Since that’s a total of 100 different amazing hiking trails to choose from it’s no wonder you may be overwhelmed when trying to decide what to hike! 😱
+Since New Hampshire is home to two well known hiking lists; the New Hampshire 48 (48 mountains above 4,000 feet) and the 52 With a View - that's a total of 100 different amazing hikes to choose from so it's no wonder you may be overwhelmed when trying to decide what to hike! 😱

-1. ⛰Arethusa Falls and Frankenstein Cliff Loop, 4.9 miles, 1700 ft elevation gain (Hard)
+1. ⛰Arethusa Falls and Frankenstein Cliff Loop

 Centrally located in Crawford Notch State Park, this hike combines a steep climb up Frankenstein Cliff (don't worry, you're not actually rock climbing :)) along with the tallest waterfall in New Hampshire - Arethusa Falls!
 The falls drop nearly 200 feet and obviously can attract a crowd so keep that in mind when visiting.

-We hiked this one counterclockwise so we could take our time and enjoy the water fall at the end of the hike.
-That is if you have any camera storage left from your view at the top of Frankenstein Cliff which looks out into Crawford Notch State Park. 😍 It’s truly an incredible sight especially in the fall!
+We hiked this one counterclockwise so we could take our time and enjoy the waterfall at the end of the hike.
+That is, if you have any camera storage left from your view at the top of Frankenstein Cliff which looks out into Crawford Notch State Park. 😍 It's truly an incredible sight especially in the fall!

 Another feature of this hike is walking under the train tracks of Conway Railroad which makes for a great picture spot as well.

-2. ⛰Mount Lafayette and Franconia Ridge Trail, 8.1 mi, 3,795 ft (Hard)
+2. ⛰Mount Lafayette and Franconia Ridge Trail

-The 7th tallest mountain on the NH48 list, what makes this one such a special and popular hike is (I think) how it puts you up on a ridge (Franconia Ridge) with views all around you for almost 2 miles.
-It you’re like me and like to take pictures then it will be a long 2 miles as you stop to take pics and take in the views!
-Beginning near the Lafayette Campground in Franconia Notch State Park, you’ll ascend three peaks including the highest mountain outside the Presidential Range – Mount Lafayette.
+If you're like me and like to take pictures then it will be a lonnnnng 2 miles as you stop to take pics and take in the views.
+Beginning near the Lafayette Campground in Franconia Notch State Park, you'll ascend three peaks including the highest mountain outside the Presidential Range - Mount Lafayette.

 You'll then complete the loop by following the Old Bridal Path back to the Lafayette Place East parking lot.